huyanhnd/School-Portal/README.md

 ## 📐 Assumptions

 * No authentication or user roles implemented (public access).
-* Teachers are uniquely identified by their email addresses.
 * A teacher can only be the form teacher of **one** class.
-* The frontend uses static routing via `react-router-dom`.
 * PostgreSQL is used as the relational database.

 ---